 D. Training Concerning the HRPP

 Rice University requires documentation of appropriate training regarding the type of research in which the individual will be involved for all individuals who will be engaged in human participant research.
 This includes, but is not limited to, all investigators, research staff, faculty, students, IRB members and IRB management staff.
-Protocol submissions must be accompanied by a certificate of human participant training that is not more than three years old, and issued by CITI (Collaborative Institutional Training Initiative) or another equivalent program approved by the Vice Provost for Research.
+Protocol submissions must be accompanied by a certificate of human participant training that is not more than three years old, and issued by CITI (Collaborative Institutional Training Initiative) or another equivalent program approved by the Executive Vice President for Research.
 At the three (3) year renewal period, a Basic Refresher for the CITI IRB (or equivalent) module must be completed in order for the researcher to continue human participant research.
 Research staff, students, IRB members and IRB administrative staff must also complete a Basic Refresher for the CITI IRB (or equivalent) module every three (3) years.

 Appropriate training for investigators and others is determined by the IRB, and is based on the research protocol and the role of the individual.
 Investigators should contact the IRB administrator early in the process to determine what training will be required based on the specific protocol.